WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 MUST include a Location header field containing an HTTPS URI which identifies the call that has been created.
-The URI identifying the call MUST include a path segment which contains a type 4 UUID, ensuring that call identifiers are unique across time and space.
+The URI identifying the call MUST include a path segment which contains a type 4 UUID, ensuring that call identifiers are globally unique.
 This URI MUST have a path underneath the RIPP trunk URI, to enable easy mapping of calls to trunks.